decanus/dean.eigenmann.me/_posts/2020-03-27-impossibility-of-distributed-consensus-with-one-faulty-process.md

 ## The Proof

-The paper contains two seperate lemmas that together show that a consensus algorithm can remain forever undecided in an asynchronous enviroment.
+The paper contains two separate lemmas that together show that a consensus algorithm can remain forever undecided in an asynchronous environment.

 The first lemma (which is actually the second in the paper), states that the algorithm can't simply query the network for the initial state due to the fact that failures would prevent this from completing.
-Assuming that the states of nodes are seperate, then the value nodes reach agreement upon depends on the order in which messages are received.
+Assuming that the states of nodes are separate, then the value nodes reach agreement upon depends on the order in which messages are received.
 This is due to the fact that asynchronous systems are non-deterministic.

 And finally, the second lemma (the third discussed lemma in the paper), states if you start with an undecided state, then it is always possible to reach another undecided state by delaying pending messages.
 This can be done perpetually even if all messages are eventually delivered.
 That means that no protocol can guarantee that something will eventually be decided upon.